wilsonmar/WebSockets/JMeter.md

   Wait for the JMeter window to appear.

   WARNING: Do not dismiss the command/terminal window which invoked JMeter.

+3) Press command + N or click menu <strong>File | Open</strong>.

+  On a Mac, notice the default location of test plans is <strong>usr</strong>.

+  Notice the file format is JMeter [<strong>.jmx</strong>].

-3) Select menu Open.
+4) Select menu Open.

-4) Navigate to the sample test plan.
+5) Navigate to the test plan file described above: `/Users/wilsonmar/Downloads/99bottles-jmeter-master`

+6) Make sure menu <strong>Options | Log Viewer</strong> is checked.

-5) Run the test from the JMeter UI one of several ways:
+7) Run the test from the JMeter UI one of several ways:

   * Click the Run button
   * Select menu Run | Start
   * Press command + R.

-6) During the run, at the upper-right corner in the gray bar is "0/1".
+7) During the run, at the upper-right corner in the gray bar is "0/1".

 ## <a name="RunBatch"> Run in Batch Mode</a>